What is the SSL Certificate Chain?

 - Root certificate - Issued by and to: The King of Awesomeness

-Certificate 1 is your end-user certificate, the one you purchase from the CA. The certificates from 2 to 5 are called intermediate certificates.
-Certificate 6, the one at the top of the chain (or at the end, depending on how you read the chain), is called root certificate.
+Certificate 1, the one you purchase from the CA, is your end-user certificate.
+Certificates 2 to 5 are intermediate certificates.
+Certificate 6, the one at the top of the chain (or at the end, depending on how you read the chain), is the root certificate.

 When you install your end-user certificate for

 example.awesome, you must bundle all the intermediate certificates and install them along with your end-user certificate.
-If the SSL certificate chain is invalid or broken, your certificate will not be trusted by some devices.
+If the SSL certificate chain is invalid or broken, your certificate won’t be trusted by some devices.

 Frequently Asked Questions